How to Run a Math-a-Thon Fundraiser

 To make sure the problems are the right fit, you should work with the students’ teachers to customize math problems for every grade.

-Math-a-thons are unique while still being easy to plan and participate in, so they make great fundraisers.
+Math-A-Thons are unique while still being easy to plan and participate in, so they make great fundraisers.
 It’s also relatively easy for students to collect donations since almost everyone can agree math skills are important.
 They check all the boxes for a successful fundraiser.

 An “a-thon” is a peer-to-peer style fundraiser that involves participating in a certain activity and gathering donations for participating in said activity.